confluentinc/tutorials/python-connectors/tech-details.md

 ```

 On the Java side, after the `poll()` method has been called, `SourceRecord` objects are created and sent to the destination topic.
-From the python data, java stores the corresponding basic types:
+From the Python data, Java stores the corresponding basic types:

 - Python strings become `String` java objects.
 - Python integers become `Long` (64-bit integers) java objects.